kyma-incubator/hack-showcase/docs/github-connector/configuration.md

 ## Installation

-1. Find the newly created github-connector application and [bind it to the namespace](https://kyma-project.io/docs/components/application-connector/#tutorials-bind-an-application-to-a-namespace) of your choice.
+1. Find the newly created GitHub Connector application and [bind it to the namespace](https://kyma-project.io/docs/components/application-connector/#tutorials-bind-an-application-to-a-namespace) of your choice.
-2. Open settings of GitHub repository you want to connect to, go to `Webhooks` page and click `Add webhook`.
+2. Open the settings of the GitHub repository you want to connect to, go to `Webhooks` page and click `Add webhook`.
-3. On the configuration page, fill the field `Payload URL` with exposed service URL (you can find it in `Kyma Console > {NAMESPACE} > APIs`) and add `/webhook` at the end of it.
+3. On the configuration page, fill the field `Payload URL` with exposed service URL (you can find it in `Kyma Console > {NAMESPACE} > APIs`) and add `/webhook` at the end of the URL.
 4. Set other fields as follows:

     - **Content type**: `application/json`
     - **Secret**: `my-secret-key`
     - **SSL verification**: `Disabled`

-    >**NOTE:** Secret is temporarily defined statically in code and SSL verification is disabled.
-It will be changed in the future.
+    >**NOTE:** Secret is defined statically in code and SSL verification is disabled.

-5. Select which events you would like to receive in GitHub Connector.
+5. Select which events you want to receive in the GitHub Connector.
 6. Click `Add webhook`.
-You will be redirected back to webhooks page.
-There will be new webhook on list.
-Successful configuration results with green tick next to it.
+This redirects you back to the webhooks page.
+You can see a new webhook in the list.
+A successful configuration results in a green tick next to the new webhook.